Canadian women's ice hockey history: Tournaments

-The OWHA would lobby for a national championship for women.
-The first Canadian national women's championship was in 1983 and the first corporate sponsor of the event was Shoppers Drug Mart.
+The OWHA lobbied for a national championship for women.
+The first Canadian national women's championship was in 1982 and the first corporate sponsor of the event was Shoppers Drug Mart.

-In 1987, Toronto, Ontario hosted the first ever Women's World Championship.
-Of note, the tournament was not recognized by the International Ice Hockey Federation.
-The championship trophy was named the Hazel McCallion World Cup, in honor of Mississauga mayor Hazel McCallion.

 Banff Winter Carnival

 The following is a list of all the champion's from the Banff Winter Carnival.
 The Banff Winter Carnival organizers were known to pay each team up to twenty-five percent of gate receipts to help cover team expenses.
 In later years, the Carnival would guarantee travel expenses for the competing teams.